|

 RTDs

 Most premium tools contain a platinum Resistance Temperature Detector (RTD*).
-RTDs exploit and optimize the tendency of metallic conductors to exhibit a change in resistance with temperature.
-The RTD will perform over a very wide temperature range, and is inherently relatively linear.
-Its major drawback is a rather small change in resistance per degree, mandating special signal processing (amplification) in the "front end" of the tool.
-RTDs are available in the newer "thin film" or the older, and increasingly less common, "wire wound" constructions.
-The reduced mass of thin film elements results in a faster response time than wire wound RTDs.
-RTDs are made in different resistances, with the resistance usually specified at 0°C (32°F), known as the R0 value.
-500 and 1000 ohm R0 platinum RTDs have been commonly used in temperature logging tools over the years.
+The RTD exploits and optimizes the tendency of metallic conductors to exhibit a change in resistance with temperature.
+An RTD is essentially a temperature-sensitive resistor with a positive temperature coefficient, which means that the resistance of the metal increases with temperature.
+RTDs are made from a number of different metals, but the platinum RTD has captured most of the industrial market, and is now used in most modern temperature tools.
+A platinum RTD will perform over a very wide temperature range, and is inherently relatively linear.
+The major drawback is a rather small change in resistance per degree of temperature change, mandating special signal processing (amplification) in the "front end" of the tool.
 The GO / MLS Differential Temperature Tool (20 counts per degree) used a nickel RTD rather than platinum presumably because the resistance change per degree is somewhat larger; here is the Resistance versus Temperature Table (pdf file) for this oddball RTD.

 AnaLog Services, Inc. stocks RTD probes as well as replacement elements or capsules in a number of configurations and resistance values, both in thin film and wire wound constructions for repair or modification of customer's tools.
 See RdF's So, what is a Platinum RTD? for more information, and Minco's RTD Calc to generate tables for most common RTDs.

 *The acronym "RTD" is variously used to represent Resistance Temperature Detector, Resistance Temperature Device, Resistive Temperature Detector, and Resistive Temperature Device.